 Perhaps you’re more of a logical thinker than one to “feel through” a decision.
+But feelings can actually help us in our effort to stop being indecisive.
 “There are several strategies to promote clarity, such as thinking in a [different] language — if you happen to speak another — or consider the situation as a third party,” says career development expert Kate Wilson.
 “Each of these strategies works to help remove emotion and clarify your understanding of the situation.”

 Even something as seemingly benign as a well-lit room can affect decision making: A study from the University of Toronto Scarborough showed that our emotions are more intense when we’re exposed to brightness.